Role of the Board

 Board Membership Criteria

 The Board seeks to maintain an engaged, independent Board with broad experience and judgment that is committed to representing the long-term interests of our stockholders.
 The Nominating and Governance Committee is responsible for reviewing with the Board the appropriate criteria for membership on the Board.
-Generally, outside directors should be persons with broad experience in areas important to the operation of the Company, such as business, executive management, healthcare, finance/accounting, law, education, or government and should possess qualities reflecting integrity, independence, wisdom, an inquiring mind, vision, a proven record of accomplishment, and an ability to work with others.
+Generally, outside directors should be persons with broad experience in areas important to the operation of the Company, such as business, executive management, healthcare, finance/accounting, law, education, or government, and should possess qualities reflecting integrity, independence, wisdom, an inquiring mind, vision, a proven record of accomplishment, and an ability to work with others.
 In addition, the Nominating and Governance Committee takes into account a candidate's ability to contribute to the diversity of background, experiences, and perspectives represented on the Board, as well as diversity with respect to race, ethnicity, and gender.
 To reflect the Board’s commitment to diversity, the Nominating and Governance Committee will instruct any third party search firm to include in its initial list of candidates qualified individuals who reflect diverse backgrounds, including diversity of gender and race or ethnicity.

 Selection of New Directors

-The Nominating and Governance Committee is responsible for identifying, evaluating, and recommending candidates to the full Board for membership, including potential nominees submitted by stockholders in accordance with applicable rules and regulations and the bylaws of the Company.
+The Nominating and Governance Committee is responsible for identifying, evaluating, and recommending candidates to the full Board for membership, including potential nominees recommended by stockholders.
 The full Board is responsible for selecting its members and recommending them for election by the stockholders or by a majority vote of the Board to fill vacancies.
 The invitation to join the Board should be extended by the Chairman, on behalf of the entire Board.

 The Board's policy is that a majority of its members be independent directors.
 No director shall qualify as "independent" unless the Board affirmatively determines on an annual basis that the director has no material relationship with the Company.
-The Board has adopted the standards set forth in the corporate governance listing standards of the New York Stock Exchange to assist it in making determinations of independence.
 Only independent directors may serve on the Audit Committee, Compensation Committee, and Nominating and Governance Committee.

 Selection of Chairman